Denton says yes to all bond propositions except City Hall West improvements

 “I’m really interested and hopeful that this passes so that we can silence those trains for all the people that live in those neighborhoods,” Bloom said.

-She said she supported all the bonds, such as improving the Denton Parks and Recreation Department and investing in infrastructure.
+She said she supported all the bonds, including improving Denton Parks and Recreation and investing in infrastructure.

 “We have a major problem with streets in Denton, and I think bonds are a very important critical way to take care of the city as we grow,” Bloom said.